 The chromatic aberrations can be minimized by an arrangement called achromatic doublet.
 It’s so named because there are two lenses which are combined to nullify the color aberration.

-Now lets write down the inverse of the focal length of the combination of lens 1 and 2, for blue light.
-Its simply the addition of the inverse of the focal length of lens 1 and 2, for blue light;
+Now lets write down the inverse of the focal length of the combination of first lens and second lens, for blue light.
+Its simply the addition of the inverse of the focal length of first lens and second lens, for blue light; so,

-, where we have used the fact that the focal lengths and refractive indices without reference to any color (b, y, r) are mean refractive indices and corresponding focal lengths, the mean color is quite close to yellow color.
-In other words:
+Here we have used the fact that the focal lengths and refractive indices without reference to any color ( blue, yellow, red ) are mean refractive indices and corresponding focal lengths, the mean color is quite close to yellow color.

 So for the combination of lenses 1 and 2 the aberration due to color will be nullified if their blue and red focal lengths will be same.